milena-t/PhD_chapter2/README.md

 ### samples

 I am using the superscaffolded version of Cmac for now to get a better idea of the big picture.
-However, since the superscaffolding does not work well for the Y chromosome and just fragments it more, I will use the Kaufmann2023 assembly for the detailed X and Y chromosome related analyses.
-It is reannotated with BRAKER3 and population-specific RNAseq data (see `bash/reannotate_Kaufmann2023.sh`).
+However, since the superscaffolding does not work well for the Y chromosome and just fragments it more, I will use the Kaufmann2023 assembly and annotation for the detailed X and Y chromosome related analyses.
+The annotation is not ideal in some aspect, since it estimates a very high number of genes and has a high proportion of single exon genes which I hypothesize are caused by some default values in the BRAKER2 and TSEBRA pipeline being not ideal for these kinds of large beetle genomes.
+I have attempted to reannotate the assembly with BRAKER3 and the same population-specific RNAseq data as the original annotation (see `bash/reannotate_Kaufmann2023.sh`), but this struggles to identify the TOR copy number variation on the Y chromosome (in a way that it does not when RNAseq data is excluded), therefore I have decided to continue using the Kaufmann 2023 version of the annotation.
+See detailed report on me figuring it out in [chapter 4](https://github.com/milena-t/PhD_chapter4/blob/main/mTOR_annotation/mTOR_notes.md), especially the figure at the end.

 ### MCScanX